mesosphere/dcos-docs-site/pages/1.12/networking/SDN/cni-plugins/index.md

 # Known Limitations

-- When DC/OS OS is used on RHEL 7.5 with the dcos-cni plugin and the UCR (Universal Runtime Container), the layer-4 load-balancing functionality will not work as expected.
+- When DC/OS is used on RHEL 7.5 with dcos-cni plugin and UCR (Univers Runtime Container), the layer-4 load-balancing functionality will not work as expected.